lepisma/pipwin/README.rst

 v0.4.8
 ~~~~~~

--  Using pySmartDL to handle download and install of packages.
+-  Using PySmartDL to handle download and install of packages.
--  Removed progress bar and streaming downloader
+-  Removed progress bar and streaming downloader blocks now handled by PySmartDL.

 v0.4.7
 ~~~~~~